ritiknaik/ritiknaik/README.md

 </br>

 ## About Me:
-- 🔭 I’m currently working on : Data Science and Artificial Intelligence
+- 🔭 I’m currently working on : Data Science and Artificial Intelligence and Competitive Programming
 - 🌱 I’m currently learning : Blockchain
 - 💬 Ask me about Deep Learning, Python and C